andamira/devela/examples/sys/os/browser/web/api/README.md

 This example demonstrates how to use the Web API in a web browser with Rust-generated WASM.

-## build
+## Build

-Run the following script to build the `.wasm` file and copy necessary assets:
+Run the build script:

 ```sh
 ./build.sh
 ```

-This script:
+The script:

-- Compiles the Rust library to WebAssembly (`wasm32-unknown-unknown`).
+* Compiles the Rust crate to WebAssembly using `wasm32-unknown-unknown`.
-- Copies the generated `.wasm` file and `web_api.js` into the `public_html/` directory.
+* Copies the generated `.wasm` module into `public_html/`.
+* Copies the required JavaScript bridge modules into `public_html/`.

-## run
+## Run

-1. Start a local web server to serve the public_html/ directory.
-E.g.:
+Start a local web server from the example directory.
+For example:

 ```sh
 python3 -m http.server 4000 --directory public_html
 ```

-2. Open http://localhost:4000 in your browser.
+Then open `http://localhost:4000` in a web browser.